Morteza-Asadi-Shalmaiy/Ai-Machine-Learning/a.md

 <details>
 <summaryAnswer</summary>

-**Answer:** No. There will always be some irreducible error and tradeoff.
+No. There will always be some irreducible error and tradeoff.
 </details>

 ---